yazanfares244python/expense-tracker.py/README.md

 What is the project about?

-This project is about using a digital expense tracker where you can add, view, delete, edit, and manage expenses.
+This project is about using a digital expense tracker where you can add, view, delete, edit, and manage expenses

 How to use it / set it up?

-Run it in a Python script.
+Run it in a Python script

 What are the features of the project?